-SPOC has been chosen for NASA’s eight class of candidates through the CubeSat Launch Initiative.
-Through this initiive SPOC will be launched either 2018, 2019, or 2020.
+SPOC has been chosen for NASA’s eighth class of candidates through the CubeSat Launch Initiative.
+Through this initiive SPOC is scheduled to be launched either in Q4 of 2019.